ceenguyen05/CS3354Project/README.md

 make run-all # starts both the backend and frontend
 ```

 If you get error 48, run `lsof -i :8001` and then kill the listed processes via `kill -9 PID1 PID2` and then rerun.
-You should run this after every program run.
+Closing the app via the app window rather than the terminal should prevent this error from occurring.

 Uses `pytest` to validate: